anyuser/unity-input/readme.md

-# UNNESSECARY INPUT MANAGER 0.0.2
+# UNNECESSARY INPUT MANAGER 0.0.2
 for unity 4 (probably also 3.5)
 by Mario von Rickenbach
 www.mariov.ch